JohnEarnest/Octo/Chip8 Programming.md

 		again
 		loop again

-Naturally we could simplify our 'get-tile' routine a bit if we stored tiles in multiples of 8 to begin with.
-Perhaps we could use the lower-order bits to store other information and mask them off with a simple AND before using them to index into the tile sheet.
-This approach can support up to 32 8x8 tiles before v0 will wrap around while computing an offset for i.
-If we wanted more tiles, we would need to add to i in multiple smaller steps.
+Naturally we could simplify our `get-tile` routine a bit if we stored tiles in multiples of 8 to begin with.
+Perhaps we could use the lower-order bits to store other information and mask them off with a simple `and` before using them to index into the tile sheet.
+This approach can support up to 32 8x8 tiles before `v0` will wrap around while computing an offset for `i`.
+If we wanted more tiles, we would need to add to `i` in multiple smaller steps.

 Multiple Indirection
 --------------------
 In everyday programming, it is not unusual to want to dereference more than one pointer in sequence- imagine indexing a "jagged" 2d array or traversing a linked list.
 Unfortunately, it is difficult to do something like this in the Chip8 instruction set.

-We can only load data from memory through the 12-bit i register, and and we can only load into an 8 bit ordinary register. i can be initialized to a constant or we can add an 8 bit value to it.
-How can we load an arbitrary value in normal registers into i?
+We can only load data from memory through the 16-bit `i` register, and and we can only load into an 8 bit ordinary register. `i` can be initialized to a constant or we can add an 8 bit value to it.
+How can we load an arbitrary value in normal registers into `i`?

-One approach would be to use repeated addition into i:
+One approach would be to use repeated addition into `i`:

 	v0 :=   2 # high 4 bits of desired i
 	v1 :=  37 # low 8 bits of desired i